 To learn more about Safe Routes to School in Saint Paul, please contact:

 The City of Saint Paul, Saint Paul Public Schools, MnDOT, and Ramsey County support the city's Safe Routes to School program.
-Our efforts have recently brought over $1.3 Million in federal and state funding to improve walking safety near Washington Technology Magnet School and Expo Elementary.
+Along with partners, City staff pursue grant and funding opportunities that help build sidewalks, bikeways, and traffic calming near schools.
 Saint Paul has also created Safe Routes to School Plans for seven public schools, as well as a Citywide Safe Routes to School Policy Plan.
 When we work together, we create better outcomes for all kids in Saint Paul.

 Completed SRTS plans are listed below.
-The City of Saint Paul, Saint Paul Public Schools, and Ramsey County actively collaborate to implement Safe Routes to Schools in neighborhoods throughout Saint Paul.
+The City of Saint Paul, Saint Paul Public Schools, Ramsey County, and MnDOT actively collaborate to implement Safe Routes to Schools in neighborhoods throughout Saint Paul.